 Video comment: Joy Hyvarinen explains why it is crucial that new global sustainable development goals under negotiation at the UN include a goal on climate change.

-A new blog post by Joy Hyvarinen considers the negotiations on the future climate change agreement, reviews, how to achieve a “real” 2015 agreement and loss and damage.
+A new blog post from Joy Hyvarinen considers what might happen in Paris in December 2015, the deadline for the negotiations on the new climate change agreement, and how the agreement could be made better.

 FIELD is working with the Sustainable Tropics Alliance.
 A new Alliance working paper explains why REDD+ must be addressed as part of rural development to be successful, and how Nationally Appropriate Mitigation Actions (NAMAs) could help.

 Video: Joy Hyvarinen comments on legal issues and the importance of putting poor and vulnerable countries and communities at the centre of the 2015 climate agreement.